 Scale ModelOps to drive AI value from edge to hybrid clouds

-One crucial mandate in operationalizing AI is building the ModelOps practice to optimize models and applications across clouds.
-The talent gap in AI requires unifying diverse teams across regions, and establishing ModelOps can help scale innovation.
+One crucial mandate in operationalizing trusted AI is building a ModelOps practice to optimize models and applications across clouds.
+The talent gap in AI requires unifying diverse teams across regions, and establishing ModelOps can help scale innovation and make AI explainable.
 For AI models and applications to generate value, businesses need to continuously collect, organize and analyze data; that’s why successful businesses are integrating diverse sets of apps, AI and analytics development talent to collaborate on a data and AI platform that can serve as the information architecture.
 In this blog, I discuss use cases — including federated learning, automation and multicloud workload management — that can benefit from ModelOps.

 AI and data science use cases from edge to hybrid clouds

 Bringing AI models from experimentation to production involves complex, iterative processes.
 A significant driver of successful AI investment is access to training data that complies with privacy, governance and locality constraints — especially data moving between different regions, clouds and regulatory environments.
 Federated learning can boost model training with data collected from complex environments.

 Automating and augmenting the AI model lifecycle — including data preparation, algorithm selection, and model validation and monitoring — can help businesses generate much better yields.
 Many enterprises that have built DevOps to deploy software are now stepping forward to build ModelOps lifecycles that complement DevOps.
 Intelligent automation can help support an agile practice by synchronizing ModelOps and DevOps.